Frequently asked questions concerning disputing your personal information

 There are three reasons why you must always keep track of the identity of your servicer:

 - Your servicer is responsible for handling any questions you have about your mortgage loan.
 Payoff amount?
-Contact them.
+Contact your servicer.
 Taxes and hazard insurance?
 They should have that information too.
 Check your payment booklet or your monthly statement.
 Do you see a toll-free number you can call or a website you can access?

 - Your servicer is also responsible for collecting your payment.
 To avoid late fees and potential fraud, make sure you are sending your payment to the correct Servicer.